Rimsha002/BS-Information-Technology/README.md

 # BS Information Technology
 ## 🎓 My BS-Degree Repository

-Welcome to my BSIT Degree repository!
+### Welcome to my BSIT Degree repository!
 This serves as a well-organized collection of all coursework, including lecture notes and lab materials, structured semester-wise and subject-wise for easy access.
+This repository contains materials from Punjab University College of Information Technology (PUCIT).
 ---

 ## 📂 Repository Structure